-Commitment: It’s time to commit to be fit
+Commitment: It’s time to commit to being fit

 Welcome back!
 Part 1 we really dove into how we can start to overcome the barriers that have held us back and really allow us to commit!
 For Part 2 we keep this train moving forward.
 More awesome tips from great experts!